Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Recommended for: Anyone.
 You can’t go wrong with this one.

-Believe it or not, this humble, modestly priced little task chair should, in our view, be the template Viva Office uses to design and improve every chair they make.
-This is a solid little performer, and of all the chairs in the Viva Office lineup, the one we rated the overall highest.
+Believe it or not, this humble, modestly priced little task chair should, in our view, be the template Viva Office uses to design and improve every chair it makes.
+This is a solid little performer, and of all the chairs in the Viva Office lineup, it is the one we rated the highest overall.

 It offers tremendous value for the money, managing to pack three well-implemented ergonomic features (lumbar support, padded ergonomic armrests, and a waterfall-edge style seat) into a comfortable, low-cost package.

-Sure, it’s got some limitations.
-It has a nylon base and bonded leather upholstery, so it won’t stand up well to the rigors of heavy daily use.
+Sure, it has some limitations.
+Its nylon base and bonded leather upholstery make it susceptible to the rigors of heavy daily use.

-It’s got a seat height adjustment range that strays into the Big and Tall zone while being limited to 250 pounds in user weight (this is another model that would have been an excellent candidate to build around the company’s 350-pound frame).
-Still, in spite of its limitations and shortcomings, this chair really delivers where it counts.
+Its seat height adjustment range strays into the Big and Tall zone while being limited to 250 pounds in user weight (this is another model that would have been an excellent candidate to build around the company’s 350-pound frame).
+Still, despite its limitations and shortcomings, this chair delivers where it counts.

-If you’re in the market for a low-priced, comfortable work chair, and you only plan to use it lightly to moderately every day, this model absolutely belongs on your short list of contenders.
+If you’re in the market for a low-priced, comfortable work chair and plan to use it lightly to moderately every day, this model absolutely belongs on your short list of contenders.
 Recommended.

 Viva967L1 “Modern” Task Chair

-This is a lot like the “Brick” we talked about a bit earlier in this section of the review.
+This is much like the “Brick” we discussed earlier in this review section.
 It’s not a bad chair for an office if you’re looking to buy a dozen chairs to furnish a conference room and you don’t mind its austere aesthetic.
 But it’s a relatively poor choice for home use, not all that comfortable, and of limited ergonomic value.
 We don’t recommend it.

 Viva2557L Mid-Back Task Chair